DaoD/CSN/Readme.md

 #### News
 - 2021-3-18: We update the missing data file.
 - 2021-2-25: We upload all source code and data files!
+- 2021-11-20: We upload a new implementation of our method.
+It can achieve better performance!

 ## Abstract
 This repository contains the source code and datasets for the ECIR 2021 paper [Content Selection Network for Document-grounded Retrieval-based Chatbots](https://arxiv.org/pdf/2101.08426.pdf) by Zhu et al. <br>